luixaviles/angular-pwa-demo/README.md

-# AngularPwaDemo
+# Progressive Cats Application

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.2.
+This is a Progressive Web Application that display a list of Cats.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.2.

+## Demo

+Please don't miss the [Online Demo](https://fir-test1-490ea.firebaseapp.com/)

 ## Development server